rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     ||  Unused  -----|| 8   8 ||---- Unused  ||
     ===================       =================

-f we were to connect a patch cable between these two NICs, no data could flow through as each NIC would attempt to transmit and receive on the same pairs.
-But by connecting a cross-over cable...
+If we were to connect a patch cable between these two NICs, no data could flow through because each NIC would attempt to transmit and receive on the same pairs.
+But by connecting a cross-over cable, you can see that everything flows smoothly.

            NIC 1                     NIC 2
     ===================       =================